 It is often a topic of conversation by the family for a while, like which farm it came from, what herbs and seasoning were used to prepare it, and, usually the most important question, "When will it be ready?"

 Pasteles, or meat pastries, are a traditional Christmas food.
 Usually made with pork, they're wrapped in plantain leaves for a festive look that resembles wrapped presents.

 They are similar to Mexican tamales but are made from green banana or plantain and yautia (a starchy locally grown tuber) as the masa.
 They are quite labor-intensive to prepare, which is why you find them only on special occasions.

 Some stuffing varieties can include poultry, pork, beef, olives, capers, almonds, potatoes, dates, raisins, or chickpeas.
 Popular seasonings include bay leaves, onion, red peppers, tomato sauce, garlic powder, onion powder, and annatto oil.

 Assembling a typical pastel involves a large sheet of parchment paper, a strip of banana leaf that has been heated over an open flame to make it supple, and a little annatto oil on the leaf.
 The masa is then placed on a banana leaf and stuffed with the meat mixture.
 The paper is then folded and tied with kitchen string to form packets.
 It is not unusual for a family to make 50 to 100 at a time

-Puerto Rico's take on egg nog combines rum, cinnamon, cloves, coconut and egg.
-It's a rich, creamy drink, and every 'Rican house will have a glass ready on Christmas Day.
-Here's the recipe.
+Coquito is Puerto Rico's take on eggnog.
+It is a coconut-based alcoholic beverage that combines rum, cinnamon, cloves, coconut milk, vanilla, sweetened condensed milk, and egg.
+It's a rich, creamy drink, and usually, almost every Puerto Rican household will have a glass ready on Christmas Day.